 Comparing Online Methods with In-Person Learning

 In-person data analytics classes are an excellent option for extroverted learners who thrive in traditional classrooms.
-These engaging, interactive courses allow you to communicate directly with an expert instructor and a cohort of students on the same learning path.
+These engaging, interactive courses allow you to communicate directly with an expert instructor and a cohort of students who are on the same learning path.
 This setup allows you to receive guidance and support as you study, which can help with learning new concepts and retaining the information.
-Because students work in a computer lab with the most up-to-date data analytics tools they need already installed, in-person study eliminates the hassle of trying to load software on your personal device before class meetings.
+Because students work in a computer lab with the most up-to-date data analytics tools already installed, in-person study eliminates the hassle of trying to load software on your personal device before class meetings.
 However, one consideration with in-person study is that it requires commuting to and from campus for each class meeting, which takes time and can lead to additional costs associated with travel.

 However, one consideration to be aware of with self-paced data analytics study is that it can be challenging to choose which of the many available options is suitable for you.
-While asynchronous study often costs significantly less than other learning options, knowing which classes are up-to-date on the most relevant data analytics topics can be challenging.
+While asynchronous study often costs significantly less than other learning options, knowing which classes are up-to-date with the most relevant data analytics topics can be difficult.
 This is why on-demand learning is a good starting point for studying data analytics, but for more advanced learners, classroom study or live online courses are likely a better match.

-Tips to Succeed when Learning Data Analytics Online
+Tips to Succeed When Learning Data Analytics Online

 Learning data analytics in the online environment presents both rewards and particular challenges.
 The following tips are offered to help you get the most out of your online learning experience: